-Proof of Graduation consistent with the entry requirements for the program for which admission is being sought.
-Applicants who graduated from a foreign high school or secondary school must provide proof.
-A certified copy of credentials or official transcripts translated (if applicable) and evaluated by either the program chair, a designee, a member of the National Association of Credential Evaluation Services (NACES), or the Association of International Credentials Evaluators, Inc.
+Proof of graduation, consistent with the entry requirements for the program for which admission is being sought, is required for all applicants.
+Applicants who graduated from a foreign high school or secondary school must provide certified copies of their credentials or official transcripts, translated (if applicable), and evaluated by either the program chair, a designee, a member of the National Association of Credential Evaluation Services (NACES), or the Association of International Credentials Evaluators, Inc. Any foreign qualifications are assessed based on official US guidelines.

-Any foreign qualifications are assessed based on the official US guidelines.
-Candidates requesting transfer of credits from a postsecondary school must have an official transcript evaluated and translated (if applicable) to be reviewed and confirmed by the appropriate Academic designee.
+Candidates requesting transfer of credits from a postsecondary school must have an official transcript evaluated and translated (if applicable), which will be reviewed and confirmed by the appropriate academic designee.

-Present proof of English language skills.
-International students can either:

-- a.
-Provide, in the form of official transcripts, successful completion of coursework from an accredited high school or English language school certified with SEVP, - b.
-Take either of the approved proficiency exams and meet the minimum score requirements: - i.
-IELTS (International English Language Testing System): 6.0. - ii.
-PTE (Pearson Test of English): 67 (at least 56 in each of the "Communicative Skills" sections). - iii.
-CPE (Cambridge Certificate of Proficiency in English): Grade B. - iv.
-CAE (Cambridge Certificate in Advanced English): Grade A. - v.
-TOEFL (Test of English as a Foreign Language) (internet-based): 75 - c.
-If the native language of the international student is English, and the University can confirm the native language, then the student is not required to take the TOEFL test.
+Additionally, applicants must present proof of English language skills.
+International students can either provide official transcripts showing successful completion of coursework from an accredited high school or English language school certified with SEVP or take one of the approved proficiency exams and meet the minimum score requirements, which are as follows:

+- IELTS (International English Language Testing System): 6.0. - PTE (Pearson Test of English): 67 (at least 56 in each of the "Communicative Skills" sections). - CPE (Cambridge Certificate of Proficiency in English): Grade B. - CAE (Cambridge Certificate in Advanced English): Grade A.

+- TOEFL (Test of English as a Foreign Language) (internet-based): 75. - Duolingo: A composite score of 105 for undergraduate applicants and a composite score of 120 for graduate applicants.

+If the native language of the international student is English, and the University can confirm it, the student is not required to take the TOEFL test.
 There is no limit to the number of times a student can take the test.
-TOEFL test scores are valid for two (2) years after the test date.
-The official scores become part of the permanent student record once the student has enrolled with the University. - d.
-Have an interview with the program chair or a UBIS designee to determine English language capability
+TOEFL test scores are valid for two (2) years after the test date, and the official scores become part of the permanent student record once the student has enrolled with the University.

+Lastly, an interview with the program chair or a UBIS designee is conducted to determine the student's English language capability.